Hi Jon. can you tell me a bit about yourself and your business?

 Effectively, a complementary currency is doing the same thing, except we brought it into the 21st century, and we’ve made it so that £1BBX will be considered the same as £1 cash.

-A lot of people hear the words complementary currency, and they think of things like Bitcoin, and how heavily that fluctuates.
-But that’s not a complementary currency.
+A lot of people hear the words complementary currency, and they think of things like Bitcoin, and the stories they’ve read about Bitcoin profitability.
+But it’s not a complementary currency.

 Complementary currency can be a real, powerful tool within your business.
 As I say, BBX offers a route to using a complementary currency.